 We started to evaluate internally initial requirements for the integration of B2NOTE with OpenAIRE services such as Zenodo, the OpenAIRE Search and the Research Community Dashboard.
 As the resources were limited on our side, the interaction with OpenAire teams have been limited during the initial reporting period.
 In the past 6-8 months, we started discussing with the team in charge of the OpenAIRE Search interface which provides search capabilities on the OpenAIRE Knowledge Graph.
 After several meetings to understand each service, we agreed on a roadmap for the integration of B2NOTE with a developer documentation providing UI integration mockups, REST API calls and the process to integrate B2NOTE as an iFrame.
-A successful test of this integration has been delayed.
-We are now waiting for the release of the new version of the service to finalize the initial integration and push it on the Beta version of the OpenAIRE search interface.
+A successful test of this integration has been achieved in December but due to several unforeseen technical issues, the final version of the integration has been delayed.
+We are now waiting for the release of the OpenAIRE search interface.